The Echoing Green

 They laugh at our play,

-And soon they all say.
+and soon they all say.

 ‘Such, such were the joys.

-When we all girls & boys,
+When we all were girls and boys,

-In our youth-time were seen,
+In our youth we were seen,

-On the Ecchoing Green.’
+On the Echoing Green.’